 Weapon is defined as any instrument, device, or object capable of inflicting physical harm or death and designed or specifically adapted for use as a weapon, or possessed, carried, or used as a weapon.

-Witness is defined as anyone with direct information regarding an alleged violation of the ESF Code of Student Conduct.
+Witness is defined as anyone with direct information regarding the allegation(s).